daniaokuye/detailed-water/README.md

 # How to use this algorithm
 1. we suppose you can run a python code in local machine.
 2. the main function is "Main.py"
 3. you can fill according bands in the blank and run it

+# TODO
+1. I want to add more explanation in code further.
+It will be easier to understand if read my corresponding paper.
+2. A chart flow may help to better understand it. we will add such one in the future.